Have a Fun-Filled Winter With These Kid-Friendly Activities in the Albany Area

 Sharpen those skates!
 Albany has a public ice rink with skates available for rent at the Empire State Plaza throughout winter.
 Some other popular places include the Swinburne Skating Rink in Albany, the indoor ice skating rinks in Saratoga Springs, and the Capital Ice Arena in Clifton Park.
 You can also go ice skating at Grafton Lakes State Park when the ice is thick and safe enough to skate on.

 Do You Want to Build a Snowman?

-This is a great opportunity to give your child a feeling of accomplishment as well as create lasting memories.
-Whether it's a light or heavy snowfall, take advantage of the fresh powder, and build Frosty together.
+Building a snowman is a great opportunity to give your child a feeling of accomplishment as well as create lasting memories.
+Whether it's a light or heavy snowfall, take advantage of the fresh powder and build Frosty together.

 Be sure to dress him up!
 Go classic with a hat, mittens, a scarf, and a carrot nose, or let your child's imagination take the lead and dress the snowman as they please.
 When you're all done, take a photo and admire your new creation.

 It's Time for Family Feud - Snowball Style